david-ewan-campbell/CV/README.md

 ------

-## References Available Upon Request
+## References and Contact details Available on Request

 ------